DeeMcCart/CI_PP1_ArklowTrails/README.md

  The colours used are non-threatening and feel friendly, familiar and safe, so encouraging to users who may be socially hesitant,  or feel embarassed about their level of fitness, to feel that the Arklow Trails are inclusive, friendly and will welcome them.

 ### Design Imagery
-The images chosen is reminicent of ..... ice cream
+The images chosen areis reminicent of ..... ice cream
 1970's seaside visits
 slightly faded postcard photos ... retro feel to bring people back into safety of childhood.